kelleyk/livessh/README.md

 - Run

-  - ./build-debootstrap-image.sh
+  - `./build-debootstrap-image.sh`

     (This runs `debootstrap` inside a docker container.
 It uses the `mkimage` scripts from the Docker repository.
 This creates a pristine, baseline Ubuntu installation.
 You don't need to repeat this step every time you tweak your customization scripts.)

-  - ./build-customized-environment.sh
+  - `./build-customized-environment.sh`

-    (This exports the `debootstrap`ped Docker container from the previous step into a temporary directory (`BASE_PATH`).
+    (This exports the debootstrapped Docker container from the previous step into a temporary directory (`BASE_PATH`).
     Your `pre-customize.d` scripts are run on the host.
 The `customize.sh` script, which in turn runs your `customize.d` scripts, is invoked inside a container.)

-  - ./build-livecd-image.sh
+  - `./build-livecd-image.sh`

     (This builds a squashfs from the filesystem created in the previous step, puts that, ISOLINUX, and a few configuration files into a temporary directory (`IMAGE_PATH`), and then builds an ISO from that directory.)